-- Read and understand all warning labels and operator's guide before operation. guide is missing, ask your dealer r a new one. - · Get familiar with your vehicle.
+Read and understand all warning labels and operator's guide before operation.
+If guide is missing, ask your dealer for a new one.

+Get familiar with your vehicle.
 Inexperienced riders may overlook risks and be surprised by vehicle's specific behavior and terrain conditions.
+Ride slowly.

-Ride slowly. - Excessive speed and reckless driving can kill !
-ALWAYS adjust your speed according to snow conditions and circumstances - Steering control and braking ability may be reduced on hard-pack snow, ice or roads.
-Reduce speed & allow more space to stop or turn. - espect laws R on minimum operator age.
-Manufacturer recommends a minimum oper of 16 years old. rating age mmo2006-004-003
+Excessive speed and reckless driving can kill !
+ALWAYS adjust your speed according to snow conditions and circumstances.

+Steering control and braking ability may be reduced on hard-pack snow, ice or roads.
+Reduce speed & allow more space to stop or turn.

-43342NA
+Respect laws on minimum operator age.
+Manufacturer recommend a minimum operating age of 16 years old.

+mmo2006-004-003